dbsoft/dwindows/readme.txt

     events from being dropped, only superfluous expose events.
     This feature is enabled by default on Android.
     This feature is disabled by default or unavailable on others.
+Added support for MacOS 14 Sonoma and iOS 17.

 Dynamic Windows Documentation is available at: